conor-99/College/README.md

 # College

-For college projects that require version control.
+This repository is for college assignments and projects that I felt required version control.